ryanjafari/ryanjafari.me/source/story.html.erb.markdown

 He holds a degree in Computer Science from New York University's Courant Institute of Mathematical Sciences.
 There he specialized in Computer Graphics, Game Design, Unix, and Database Systems.

-In his spare time, Ryan eats food, plays video games, goes to the gym, tinkers with hardware, watches horror movies, and spends time with his girlfriend of 13 years, Danielle.
+In his spare time Ryan enjoys good food, plays video games, goes to the gym, tinkers with hardware, watches horror movies, and spends time with his high school sweetheart.
 He's also an aspiring game developer and world traveler.
+He is fascinated by the future and ponders machine learning, robotics, brain-computer interfaces, space travel, and intelligent life and their effects on life as we know it.

 ---